ccrobertson/t1d-immunochip-2020/scripts/fine_mapping/README_atac.md

 ```
 Performs enrichment analysis: are more T1D credible variants in ATAC-seq peaks in differentially-open peaks after stimulation or differentially-open peaks under resting conditions, than expected by chance.
 It first identifies differentially-open peaks under resting and stimulated conditions, then carries out the enrichment analysis.
+Produces supplementary figure & table in manuscript.